Professor of History and Landscape Theory at the Mendrisio Academy of Architecture of the Italian Università della Svizzera.

 La Laguna Cajacanarias Cultural Space

 Michael Jakob.
-He is a professor of history and landscape theory at the Academy of Architecture of Mendrisio of the University of the Italian Svizzera.
+He is Professor of History and Landscape Theory at the Mendrisio Academy of Architecture of the Italian Università della Svizzera.

 Reason for being the heritage of the 21st century